LumKitty/VRnyan/README.md

 As before, count how many frames it takes for LIV's camera to catch up to VNyan's.
 The result will likely be the same (or very close) to the LIV camera delay you set in the previous step. call ```_lum_liv_enable``` passing this result into value1 and move the camera again.
 Hopefully it now lines up, but if necessary re-record and adjust until it's perfect
 Once you have the final value, close VNyan, edit LIVnyan.cfg and set Cursed camera there to make the change permanent Remember that if you change the LIV camera latency, you will also need to adjust the Cursed Camera latency
+My personal setting is 100 for LIV, 72 for OAT.
+Again YMMV

 ## Lum's recommendations
 These are completely optional, but are how I do things